FALL OF THE REPUBLIC

 THE DARK TIMES

-Amedda’s loyalty was rewarded – years later, he remained at Palpatine’s side as Grand Vizier of the Empire, summoning military leaders such as Grand Moff Tarkin to Coruscant and greeting governors such as Lothal’s Arhinda Pryce.
+Amedda’s loyalty was rewarded – years later, he remained at Palpatine’s side as Grand Vizier of the Empire, summoning military leaders such as Grand Moff Tarkin to Coruscant and greeting governors such as Lothal’s Arihnda Pryce.

 Scheming, powerful, and evil to the core, Darth Sidious restored the Sith and destroyed the Jedi Order.
 Living a double life, Sidious was in fact Palpatine, a Naboo Senator and phantom menace.
 He slowly manipulated the political system of the Galactic Republic until he was named Supreme Chancellor -- and eventually Emperor -- ruling the galaxy through fear and tyranny.